 Looking for a challenging, well paid legal career that only requires one year of tertiary study to get you started?

-You'll study this course fully online, examining the New Zealand legal system that'll allow you to assist in the transfer of land ownership, administer deceased estates and prepare and file court documents.
+You'll study this programme fully online, examining the New Zealand legal system that'll allow you to assist in the transfer of land ownership, administer deceased estates and prepare and file court documents.

 Several of the papers can be cross-credited towards the Diploma in Conveyancing.
 This qualification is also an ideal foundation for those considering a law degree further down the track.